eweser/eweser-db/packages/db/README.md

 const db = new Database();

-const collectionKey = 'notes'; // or use the enum CollectionKey exported from the db package const roomId = 'notes-default'; // basically the code-facing 'name' of a room const initialRoomConnect = { collectionKey, roomId };
+const collectionKey = 'notes'; // or use the enum CollectionKey exported from the db package const aliasSeed = 'notes-default'; // basically the code-facing 'name' of a room const initialRoomConnect = { collectionKey, aliasSeed };

 // If a user has previously logged in, `load` will try to start up the database and connect to the collections provided in the array.
 // If offline, it will open up a local-only database and the user can start interacting with the data immediately.
 If online, it will also connect the matrix rooms and start syncing.